omarreis/FiremonkeySensorFusion/README.md

         {$ENDIF IOS}
         ...
       end;

-For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate (I don't know why.
-Nopt sure about D11.1).
-Fixed that by activating the sensors from a 2 seconds TTimer.
-On Android, one must ask for permission to use sensors.
-* Add *System.Permissions* to *uses*

-        procedure TfrmMain.timerStartSensorsiOSTimer(Sender: TObject);
-        begin
-           fMagAccelFusion.StartStopSensors({bStart:} true );  //start ios sensor feed timerStartSensorsiOS.Enabled := false;              //once
-        end;

-        procedure TfrmMain.FormActivate(Sender: TObject);
-        begin
-          {$IFDEF Android}      // request permissions to use sensors const PermissionAccessFineLocation = 'android.permission.ACCESS_FINE_LOCATION';
-          PermissionsService.RequestPermissions([PermissionAccessFineLocation],
-             procedure(const APermissions: TClassicStringDynArray; const AGrantResults: TClassicPermissionStatusDynArray)
-               begin
-                 if (Length(AGrantResults) = 1) and (AGrantResults[0] = TPermissionStatus.Granted) then
-                   fMagAccelFusion.StartStopSensors({bStart:} true )
-                   else TDialogService.ShowMessage('Location permission not granted');
-             end)
-          {$ENDIF Android}

-          {$IFDEF IOS}   // for IOS u cannot start LocationSensor from FormActivate (sensor breaks)
-          // used a Timer to defer sensor start a couple seconds timerStartSensorsiOS.Enabled := true;
-          {$ENDIF IOS}
-        end;

 * It is good practice to disable the sensors when the app goes to background (Home btn) and enable when it comes back.